-The program is based on the UConn campus in Storrs, CT, with students located in hospitals from Boston, MA to Los Angeles, CA. As a result the students complete their course work on-line.
-Students interning at New England hospitals also have the option of taking elective courses in person at the UConn campus in Storrs, CT or at one of the UConn regional campuses.
+The program is based on the UConn campus, with students located in hospitals from Boston, MA to Los Angeles, CA. As a result, the students complete all their course work on-line.
+Students interning at the New England hospitals also have an option of taking elective courses in person on the UConn campus in Storrs, CT or at one of the UConn regional campuses.

-Between classes and internship responsibilities, the students work the equivalent number of hours to a full time job.
+Between classes and internship responsibilities, the students work the equivalent number of hours as a full time job.
 The hospitals appreciate the work of these young engineers and want to participate in the educational process, so they pay UConn to place the student at their facility.
 The University in turn pays the student a graduate stipend and waives their tuition.
-The student graduates with a Master of Science degree in Biomedical Engineering, a minimum of 1500 hours of clinical engineering experience, two years of academic coursework focusing on clinical engineering, a familiarity with the healthcare environment and exposure to 90% of the challenges clinical engineering departments face on a regular basis.
+The student graduates with a Master of Science degree in Biomedical Engineering, twenty-one months of clinical engineering experience, two years of academic coursework focusing on clinical engineering, a familiarity with the healthcare environment and exposure to many of the challenges clinical engineering departments face on a regular basis.

-The vast majority of the graduates take jobs in clinical engineering departments in hospitals, but some are employed by independent service organizations, equipment planning firms, or medical equipment manufactures in clinical technology management, technology support, quality or design roles.
+The vast majority of the graduates take jobs in clinical engineering departments in hospitals, but some are employed by independent service organizations, equipment-planning firms, or medical equipment manufactures in clinical technology management, technology support, quality or design roles.
 There have been 150 graduates of the program in the past 15 years.
 Many graduates receive job offers prior to graduation and companies actively reach out to the program to conduct interviews with that year's graduating class.